 Ms. Jarvis stated the committee is at a standstill as they are unable to complete their work because they are missing a significant number of spreadsheets which contain financial data.
-She stated going back to past years, it was done by department heads and the Finance Officer has requested this information but it has not been received from the department heads at this point.
-She stated they can’t justify recommendations without the historical data.
-Town Administrator Zoltko stated the spreadsheets aren’t something the department heads are familiar with and they haven’t had time to get these for CIPC.
+She stated going back to past years it was done by department heads and the Finance Officer has requested this information but it has not been received from the department heads at this point.
+She stated they cannot justify recommendations without the historical data.
+Town Administrator Zoltko stated the spreadsheets are not something the department heads are familiar with and they haven’t had time to get these for CIPC.
 She stated she is also waiting for the draft from the CIPC.

 TOWN ADMINISTRATOR’S REPORT